-- then it changes direction and head down and closes below the resistance level.
+- Changes direction and head down and closes below the resistance level.

-- the breakout of the low of this bull trap candlestick see price heading down.
+- Breakout of the low of this bull trap candlestick see price heading down.

 - Ideally, look for bearish candlesticks in this situation or extremely bearish looking bullish candlesticks.